 Expanding Capacity, Building Resilience

-Every day, southern municipal leaders grapple with various deeply entrenched challenges.
-Extreme poverty, sluggish job growth and widespread economic inequities hinder small business development, restrict access to quality employment and limit affordable housing options.
-These long-standing issues connected to inequitable policies can exacerbate disadvantages that are difficult for local leaders to change.
+Every day, southern municipal leaders grapple with various challenges.
+Poverty, sluggish job growth and unrealized economic opportunity hinder small business development, restrict access to quality employment and limit affordable housing options.
+These issues connected to long standing policies can exacerbate disadvantages that are difficult for local leaders to overcome.
 Recent natural disasters have compounded these struggles, further challenging already vulnerable communities and making recovery and progress even more formidable.

-“Thanks to Southern Cities for Economic Inclusion, we were able to create the Builder’s Blueprint Program.
-This program expands opportunities for minority contractors and is directly supportive of our mission to increase the diversity of our contractors and vendors.
-We are strengthening Chattanooga’s supplier diversity while creating critically needed economic opportunities for our minority community.”
+“Thanks to SCEI, we were able to create the Builder’s Blueprint Program.
+This program expands opportunities for…our contractors and vendors.
+We are strengthening Chattanooga’s supplier diversity while creating critically needed economic opportunities.”

 Mayor Tim Kelly, City of Chattanooga, TN

-Despite these challenges, the South holds tremendous potential for growth and equity.
-According to Fed Communities, closing racial and gender gaps in the South Region’s GDP could unlock an economic boost of more than $357 billion (about $1,100 per person in the US), driving significant growth for all and fostering greater equity across the region.
-As southern cities look to the future, integrating economic inclusion strategies into frameworks of well-being and resilience is crucial for fostering the success and health of families, businesses, and communities.
+Despite these challenges, the South holds tremendous potential for growth.
+As southern cities look to the future, integrating focused economic expansion strategies into frameworks of well-being and resilience is crucial for fostering the success and health of families, businesses, and communities.

 SCEI is a collaboration between National League of Cities and the Federal Reserve Bank of Atlanta, with financial and strategic support from philanthropic partners, including the Robert Wood Johnson Foundation, the W.K.
 Kellogg Foundation, The Annie E. Casey Foundation, and the Nathan Cummings Foundation.
 The Federal Reserve Bank of Atlanta does not provide funding, nor does it participate in participant selection or decisions of grant funding of SCEI participants.